GnarlyMshtep/QAlgorithms_inCirq/report2.md

+WE HAVE GRAPHS!
+THEY ARE INCLUDED IN SEPRATE FILES

 # Shor's algorithm
 Our implementation is **not based on the Google tutorial** but rather on Scott Aaronson's notes (see citations).
 We consider this an extension of the original question since this allows us to use significantly fewer qubits.